 The Santa Clara County District Attorney's Office is the largest prosecutor’s office in Northern California.
-The Office has more than 540 employees, including 185 prosecutors, 80 investigators, 60 criminalists, and 210 support staff.
+The Office has 640 employees, including 196 prosecutors.
 The Office prosecutes more than 40,000 criminal cases each year including drunk driving, identity theft, fraud, elder abuse, burglary, robbery, sexual assault, domestic violence, gang violence and murder.

 The District Attorney's Crime Laboratory is the pre-eminent forensic laboratory in Northern California and analyzes thousands of evidence items each year using the most sophisticated and cutting edge technology.

 2007 to 2011 Dolores Carr

 1990 to 2006 George Kennedy